Bethany Lily April Gives Fans A Peek Up Her Dress In New Video

 “Wow!
 You’re beautiful,” raved another supporter.

 In addition, Bethany posted another eye-catching share yesterday, that time opting for a busty selfie.
-The hottie appeared to be lying on her back on her bed with a light purple pillow visible behind her.
-She wore a tight, lace corset top that helped to emphasize her chest.
-She also sported a front-zip sweater on top that she left mostly undone.
+She appeared to be lying on her back on her bed with a light purple pillow visible behind her.
+She wore a tight, lace corset top that helped to emphasize her chest, as well as a front-zip sweater on top that she left mostly undone.
 The model smiled widely for the snap and tilted her head to the side with her hair flowing.